RobWal/deep-sea-adventure/readme.md

 # Bugs

+1. The live version of the game experiences a 404 error when refreshing the /gameContainer.
+While this issue is fixed locally, evidently there is more work to be done here to handle the error and correctly redirect to the homescreen.
 1. While using the game speed feature, player tile animations using the style={style} syntax aren't sped up, causing a lag between player tokens and potential player decisions.